stevemutuura/bd-boolean-logic-maze-solving-robot/README.md

 What you do need to know is that the `turn` method takes a `Direction` enum- which does not yet exist.
 Know that when you eventually do create this enum, the order of the enumerables matters. **Right, Down, Left, Up.
-Counter-clockwise from RIGHT.**
+Clockwise from RIGHT.**

 You will be writing the logic for the `MazeSolver` in the `move()` method.
-This method also has two guard clauses, which must come before any other movement logic.
+This method also has the two following guard clauses, which must come before any other movement logic:

 ```java
 if (crashCheck()) return